browserengineering/book/book/chrome.md

 ::: {.further}
 On mobile devices, a "click" happens over an area, not just at a single point.
-This is because mobile "taps" are often pretty inaccurate, click should [use area, not point information][rect-based] for "hit testing".\index{hit testing} This can happen even with a [normal mouse click][hit-test] when the click is on a rotated or scaled element.
+This is because mobile "taps" are often pretty inaccurate, so clicks should [use area, not point information][rect-based] for "hit testing".\index{hit testing} This can happen even with a [normal mouse click][hit-test] when the click is on a rotated or scaled element.